docarray/docarray/docs/user_guide/storing/index_elastic.md

 ```

 ## Construct
 To construct an index, you need to define the schema first.
 You can define the schema in the same way as defining a `Doc`.
-Dimensionality is necessary for vector space, you need to specify the shape or define it by `dims`.
-TODO: add links to the detailed explaination.
+Dimensionality is necessary for vector space that you want to perform similarity search in the future.
+You need to specify the shape or define it by `dims`.
+You can set `col_type` to configurate [field data types in ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/8.6/mapping-types.html).

 `hosts` is the argument for setting the elasticsearch hosts.
 By default, it is `http://localhost:9200`.